ernestolindo/my-dev-web-notes/JavaScript Essentials - DWC (Beaufitied).md

 ## **Fetch API**

 The `fetch()` asynchronous method retrieves data from a variety of sources, including URLs and local files.
 It's a cornerstone for web developer because it allows us to load data dynamically without needing to refresh the page.
-It's worth to note that while the fetch() only rejects the Promise if
+It returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
+It's worth to note that the `fetch()` only rejects the Promise when the request fails, for example, because of a badly-formed request URL or a network error.
+The developer must use a `then()` handler to check the [`Response.ok`](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok) and/or [`Response.status`](https://developer.mozilla.org/en-US/docs/Web/API/Response/status) properties.

 - **Response.ok**: This is a boolean property that is `true` if the response status code is in the range 200-299, indicating a successful response.
 - **Response.status**: This property provides the actual status code returned by the server, allowing developers to handle different responses appropriately.